saliherdemk/Slider-Puzzle/README.md

 # Resources

-Shuffling was a huge problem.
+Shuffling was the problem.
 The easiest way to do that is making random legal moves.
 Thus, you don't worry about is puzzle solvable or not.
 I tried to shuffle through taking random tiles and change the indexes.
 Then i was going to check is puzzle solvable.
 Checking method that i used had some issues with NxP puzzles.
 For those who are interested:

 https://developerslogblog.wordpress.com/2020/04/01/how-to-shuffle-an-slide-puzzle/
 https://bost.ocks.org/mike/shuffle/